 Opinion

-Sport both excites and unites us, especially big tournaments like Euro 2020, where we see the hopes and dreams of nations played out in front of us, but it can also teach us a lot - both good and bad, about how we should be approaching our careers and our lives.
+Sport both excites and unites us, especially big tournaments like EURO 2020, where we see the hopes and dreams of nations played out in front of us, but it can also teach us a lot - both good and bad, about how we should be approaching our careers and our lives.

 Linking sports psychology to workplace performance is nothing new.
 Many former professional sportspeople have gone on to coach business leaders and deliver motivational speeches about visualising success; but 2021’s summer of sport has seen a shift towards new territory: the open discussion of psychological safety and mental health in sport.
 The same topics that are also dominating discussions about the future of work post-pandemic.